sinequa/sba-angular/docs/getting-started.md

 ### Pre-packaged applications

-Another common way to get started is to copy one of the pre-packaged applications available in the [Sinequa administration](guides/2-server-config.html):
+Another common way to get started is to copy one of the pre-packaged apps available in the [Sinequa administration](guides/2-server-config.html):

 ![Prepackaged applications](assets/gettingstarted/prepackaged-apps.png)